helloSystem/docs/developer/applications.md

 ## Using .ui files in PyQt

-Using Qt Creator, you can also create and edit graphical user inferfaces for __Python__ based applications using `.ui` files.
+Using Qt Creator, you can also create and edit graphical user interfaces for __Python__ based applications using `.ui` files.
 These can be used in PyQt like this:

 ```
 #!/usr/bin/env python3